-Good feedback is important because it addresses learning and motivates your students.
-It shows students the next steps they should take to be successful and it allows them to feel in control of their own learning, providing the motivation.
+Good feedback is important because it addresses learning and motivates debaters.
+It shows the next steps students should take to be successful and it allows them to feel in control of their own learning, providing the motivation.

 - Does the debater avoid both unsupported assertions and the continual citation of authorities?

 - Are the contentions supported with sufficient well-documented evidence?

 - Does the debater show convincing knowledge of the resolution?

 - Has the debater highlighted the important issues that have emerged in the debate?
 Does the debater follow through on these issues?

 - Are the definitions and the interpretation of the resolution sound and responsible?

 - Is the refutation clear-cut in its attack on significant points of disagreement between the two teams?